 Exposing the Error of Redefining

 Scripture is divided into two major programs governed by different sets of rules called “covenants”.
 The Bible translators drew attention to this truth by using special title pages that identify both the Old Testament and New Testament divisions.
 Why is this important?
-You can’t gain a correct understanding of the salvation of Jesus Christ unless you keep these two programs separated and in context.
-If you mix Scripture together, treating the Bible as a single unified theology (as many Christians do) – the salvation of Christ is corrupted into something God never intended.
+You can’t gain a correct understanding of the salvation Jesus Christ provides unless you keep these two programs separated and in context.
+If you mix Scripture together, treating the Bible as a single unified theology (as many Christians do) – the salvation of Christ becomes corrupted into something God never intended.
 Saint Paul called it “perverting the gospel”, which is why he commanded the Church to “rightly (or correctly) divide the Word” (2 Timothy 2:15).
 In the following commentary, we provide the details on how this deceptive practice continues to operate today.

 Israel and the Church

 It Teaches Old Testament

 The cross of Christ changed the way God previously dealt with sin and how righteousness was obtained under the Old Testament program.
 Before the cross, righteousness was earned through a person’s obedience to the Law of Moses (Old Testament Law).
 But, after the cross – righteousness (or worthiness) is obtained in an entirely new and different way (2 Corinthians 5:21, Hebrews 10:19-23).
 Galatianism ignores and even rejects this change made by the cross of Christ and continues to teach an Old Testament type of righteousness based on obedience to the Law.
 Yet, Paul warns that God now condemns this practice – after His Son became our only source of righteousness under the New Covenant initiated at the cross (1 Corinthians 1:30).
 In the following study we reveal the details and spiritual consequences in attempting to relate with God through an Old Testament type of righteousness.

 The Two Different Types of